COLLECTIBLE HANDBAGS ARE INSPIRING A COTTAGE INDUSTRY AND, MORE IMPORTANTLY, BOOSTING RETAIL SALES FOR SPECIALTY STORES.

 “I went from making cigar-box purses at the kitchen table to a 1,700-square-foot office space, seven employees and six independent representatives to keep up with the demand,” she said.

-Wilford’s bags are eye-catching and unusual.
-Made from cigar boxes, which Wilford now buys directly from cigar manufacturers, the interiors are fused with lush fabrics and the underside of the boxes have whimsical fabric patterns.
+Wilford’s bags are made from cigar boxes, which Wilford now buys directly from cigar manufactures, the interiors are fused with lush fabrics and the underside of the boxes have whimsical fabric patterns.
 All boxes are varnished and finished with premium hardware and swivel handles.
 Annual wholesale volume for JAS is targeted at $500,000 this year.

 “I inspect every piece that is shipped out to maintain the quality and workmanship that my customers have come to expect,” said Wilford.